stefanprodan/gitops-istio/README.md

 You'll need a Kubernetes cluster **v1.11** or newer with `LoadBalancer` support, `MutatingAdmissionWebhook` and `ValidatingAdmissionWebhook` admission controllers enabled.
-For testing purposes you can use Minikube with two CPUs and 4GB of memory.
+For testing purposes you can use Minikube with four CPUs and 4GB of memory.

 Install Flux CLI, Helm and Tiller: